jamespeapen/journals/src/epigenetics/diverse_roles_dna_methylation_mammalian_development_disease.md

 cell division by the methylation maintenance enzyme DNMT1 working with the E3 ubiquitin ligase UHRF1.

-Demethylation is done by TET that oxidises methylation cytosine.
+Demethylation is done by TET that oxidises methylated cytosine.
 Oxidised forms of C can promote demethylation during replication.

 Gene bodies tend to be quite heavily methylated which is paradoxical since